-In order to prevent half-finished work from being disseminated to other colorists or editors, a clip that's in the process of being graded isn't updated for other collaborators that are looking at that timeline until the colorist who's working on it moves to another clip.
-These changes are then automatically refreshed for all other collaborators working in the Color page.
+In order to prevent half-finished work from being disseminated to other colorists or editors, a clip that's in the process of being graded isn't updated for other collaborators that are looking at that timeline until the colorist who's working on it selects another clip.
+These changes are then automatically made available to all other collaborators working in the Color page, who see badges appear in the Edit and Color pages to indicate which clips have updates available.

 This makes it easy for multiple colorists to work together.
 For example, an assistant colorist can be notified via Collaborative Chat to draw a custom window that a senior colorist needs for a grade.
 The assistant opens that timeline in another suite, selects the appropriate clip, and draws the window.
-Once finished, the assistant simply selects a different clip, and the changes they've made are immediately available to the senior colorist.
+Once finished, the assistant simply selects a different clip, and the changes they've made are immediately available to the senior colorist, who sees a badge on that clip in the Thumbnail timeline and can click to update it.